pramitpal/msvsd_one_bit_adc/README.md

 ```
 schematic2layout.py ~/inverter/ -p ../pdks/SKY130_PDK/
 ```
 # 5a.
-Generated Inverter Layout using ALIGN
+Generated Layout using ALIGN
 The following layout is generated as a .gds file.
 ![image](week2/inverter/inverter_align.png)
 # 5b.
 Extracted netlist from magic